jeffswt/unprettysoup/README.md

 //  <p class="story">...</p>]
 ```

 This function only picks up the `<p>` tags.
-It doesn’t pick up the `<a>` tags, because those tags define both “class” and “id”.
-It doesn’t pick up tags like `<html>` and `<title>`, because those tags don’t define “class”.
+It doesn't pick up the `<a>` tags, because those tags define both "class" and "id".
+It doesn't pick up tags like `<html>` and `<title>`, because those tags don't define "class".

 The function can be as complicated as you need it to be.

-Now we’re ready to look at the search methods in detail.
+Now we're ready to look at the search methods in detail.

 ### Methods